trailblazer/roar-rails/README.markdown

 [![Build Status](https://travis-ci.org/apotonick/roar-rails.svg?branch=master)](https://travis-ci.org/apotonick/roar-rails)
 [![Gem Version](https://badge.fury.io/rb/roar-rails.svg)](http://badge.fury.io/rb/roar-rails)

-**IMPORTANT NOTE: roar-rails 1.0.2 does not support Roar 1.1**.
-Support is still under development and will be released as part of roar-rails 1.1.
-See [#130](https://github.com/apotonick/roar-rails/issues/130).

 _roar-rails development will be discontinued in the future and we will encourage users to begin migrating to [Trailblazer](trailblazer.to) (and [trailblazer-rails](https://github.com/trailblazer/trailblazer-rails))._

 ---